alchemyplatform/aa-sdk/site/why-account-kit.md

       content: Why Account Kit
   - - meta
     - name: description
-      content: Learn why we decided to build Account Kit and how it can help you provide seamless UX to your users
+      content: Learn the motivations behind Account Kit, and discover how it can help you provide seamless UX to your users with smart accounts.
   - - meta
     - property: og:description
+      content: Learn the motivations behind Account Kit, and discover how it can help you provide seamless UX to your users with smart accounts.
+  - - meta
+    - name: twitter:title
+      content: Why Account Kit
+  - - meta
+    - name: twitter:description
-      content: Learn why we decided to build Account Kit and how it can help you provide seamless UX to your users
+      content: Learn the motivations behind Account Kit, and discover how it can help you provide seamless UX to your users with smart accounts.
 ---

 # Why Account Kit